 Big thanks to my friend Kerry who took a lot of the photos above as I don’t have an underwater camera.

-How to Plan Your Koh Lipe Snorkeling Trip
+How To Plan Your Koh Lipe Snorkeling Trip

 Booking Your Koh Lipe Snorkeling Trip